 Does old personal information affect your credit health?

-In fact, after your new data is added to your report, your old data will stick around and act as additional identifying information.
-If you apply for a new credit card or job, this helps potential creditors or employers match your application to your credit report.
-However, keep in mind that a credit report isn’t designed to include a complete history of the places you’ve lived and worked at.
+In fact, after your new data is added to your reports, your old data will stick around and act as additional identifying information.
+If you apply for a new credit card or job, this helps potential creditors or employers match your application to your credit reports.
+But keep in mind that a credit report isn’t designed to include a complete history of the places you’ve lived and worked at.
 Companies don’t see it that way, and it’s okay if it isn’t exhaustive.

 Is the information wrong?